squaremo/rabbit.js/README.md

     var context = require('rabbit.js').createContext('amqp://localhost');

+A context emits `'error'` with an `Error` object if there's a problem with the underlying connection to the server.
+This invalidates the context and all its sockets.

+A context may be disconnected from the server with `#close()`.
+It will emit `'close'` once the underlying connection has been terminated.

 To start sending or receiving messages you need to acquire a socket:

     var pub = context.socket('PUB');